TREKKING IN MONTENEGRO

 The development of free climbing on Prokletije received an unexpected surge in May 2008.
 On four locations in the Gusinje surrounding, several free climbing polygons were equipped with 65 routes in the III-X UIAA range.
-Polygons are located on "Alipašini izvori" (Alipasha's springs 30 routes), Troja (10 routes), Đerani (13 routes), and in the Grbaja valley near mountain home (13).
+Polygons are located on "Alipašini izvori" (Alipasha's Springs 30 routes), Troja (10 routes), Đerani (13 routes), and in the Grbaja valley near mountain home (13).
 As in the Kolašin climbing sport, these polygons are primarily intended for beginners and recreational climbers, but it shouldn’t be forgotten that about half of the routes include line difficulties over VII, so that even the best climbers won’t be bored.

 FREE CLIMBING SEASON

-The free climbing season in Montenegro lasts in general during the whole year, but optimal conditions on individual locations vary depending on exposure, altitude, and current temperatures.
-Spring and autumn are always the most secure options, while during summer and winter everything depends on the temperature.
-In lower and areas closer to the sea, average winter temperatures are about 10˚C, which is completely acceptable for climbing.
+The free climbing season in Montenegro lasts in general during the whole year, but optimal conditions in individual locations vary depending on exposure, altitude, and current temperatures.
+Spring and autumn are always the most secure options, while during summer and winter, everything depends on the temperature.
+In lower areas closer to the sea, average winter temperatures are about 10˚C, which is completely acceptable for climbing.
 It is even better if the rock is exposed to the sun during some period of the day.
-On the other hand, these rocks are total “unclimbable” during summer, since no one enjoys the temperature +40˚and more, therefore it is necessary to search the rocks on higher mountains, of the ones that are in total shade.
+On the other hand, these rocks are totally “unclimbable” during summer, since no one enjoys the temperature of +40˚and more, therefore it is necessary to search the rocks on higher mountains, of the ones that are in total shade.
 All this means that a global season doesn’t exist for this discipline, instead, there are more micro-seasons and individual best conditions.
-Therefore, during any time of the year, suitable conditions can be found.
+Therefore, at any time of the year, suitable conditions can be found.
 All arranged climbing rocks in Montenegro are in the direct vicinity of good and frequent traffic corridors.
 Whichever you choose, the access will not take more than half an hour's walk from the car, just as much as it takes to drive from the nearest city to the last parking zone.

 NOTE: It is not known whether any kind of tax on free climbing is charged anywhere in Montenegro.
 State regulation does not include such mechanisms and as long as you stick to the public property, your freedom to climb to your heart’s content won’t be jeopardized by anyone.
-If the routes are in the marked private property then it is necessary to get approval from the owner, which may include a certain monetary compensation.
-The routes on the territory of national parks also do not fall under the regime of special charges, but in order to climb in such places, you should pay an entrance fee to the park or general residence tax.
+If the routes are on marked private property then it is necessary to get approval from the owner, which may include a certain monetary compensation.
+The routes on the territory of national parks also do not fall under the regime of special charges, but in order to climb in such places, you should pay an entrance fee to the park or a general residence tax.

 As for all-mountain activities, one of the main assets of Montenegro in the field of free climbing is that it is almost completely undiscovered.
 Despite familiar and frequently visited climbing destinations in Europe and USA, where routes are literarily a few meters away from each other, here is common not to have a single route on entire mountains, although there are thousands of possible routes.
-If you want to add to the list of climbed routes some that are completely yours, you will find ideal terrain in Montenegro.
+If you want to add to the list of climbed routes some of which are completely yours, you will find ideal terrain in Montenegro.
 You will more often be left without inspiration for route names, than without routes for new climbers.
 If you want to complete your stay in Montenegro by enjoying free climbing, you will have to bring the full equipment.
 Although there are few teams or individuals that are doing free climbing and have acceptable equipment and are sometimes willing to borrow it, there is not a single shop where you could buy some pieces of technical climbing equipment-climbing shoes, rope, chalk or quick-draws, etc. Therefore, check that you have not forgotten anything.

 Montenegro Hostel Team